 When the Castelli Perfetto first released in 2015, it was touted as the successor for the ever-popular Castelli Gabba.
-The Perfetto was positioned as the lighter version of Gabba, while having all the same features such as aerodynamic fit, waterproof yet breathable.
+The Perfetto was positioned as the lighter version of Gabba while having all the same features such as aerodynamic fit, waterproof yet breathable.

-For the curious, the Castelli Gabba first came into the cycling scene in 2010 but it was not until the snow impacted Milan San Remo in that it really caught the attention.
+For the curious, the Castelli Gabba first came into the cycling scene in 2010 but it was not until the snow impacted Milan San Remo that it really caught the attention.
 No fewer than 8 teams wore a blacked-out Castelli Gabba on that day, racing under horrendous conditions.
 It was from there that it gained a reputation of being an aero, breathable rain jacket.

 But why replace the Gabba only after a few years if it’s so popular?

-The reason was because Castelli had to pay royalties to a Dutch company that holds the Gabba trademark.
+The reason was that Castelli had to pay royalties to a Dutch company that holds the Gabba trademark.
 Hence, it doesn’t make business sense to do so especially when the Gabba range is just going to get more popular.

 Enter the Castelli Perfetto.

 - Temperature Range : 4°-16°C / 39°- 61°F

 - Sizing : S, M, L, XL, 2XL, 3XL